Home > Library > Research Bias > Self-Selection Bias

 Motivations

 By providing incentives, it is possible to boost participation rates and draw a wider variety of people.
-To avoid drawing participants who are just motivated by the rewards, researchers should carefully assess the type and magnitude of the incentives, as this can induce a new type of bias.
+To avoid drawing participants who are just motivated by the rewards, researchers should carefully assess the type and magnitude of the incentives, as this can induce a new type of cognitive bias.

 Targeted Recruitment